IfcOpenShell/files/README.md

 -------------

 ### `123.ifc`
-Files that relate to an [IfcOpenShell issue](https://github.com/IfcOpenShell/IfcOpenShell/issues) are prefixed with the corresponding issue number.
+Files that relate to an [issue](https://github.com/IfcOpenShell/IfcOpenShell/issues) are prefixed with the corresponding issue number.

 ### `--augmented.ifc`
 Files that are augmented with quantity data from IfcOpenShell are suffixed with `--augmented`.